eugene-nechvoloda/DAP_Market_Agent/replit.md

 ## Recent Changes

+**November 24, 2025 (Latest)**: Added dedicated market data and industry reports search step (`searchMarketDataAndReports`) to the workflow.
+This new step uses Perplexity/SerpAPI to search for market size, growth rates, CAGR, analyst forecasts (Forrester, Gartner), and industry reports.
+Uses intelligent timespans (current month for market data snapshots, general news timespan for industry reports).
+Results are stored in `webSearchResults.marketDataSearch` and `webSearchResults.industryReportsSearch` and fed to the agent for populating the "Overall Market Data" and "Recent Industry Reports & Analysis" sections of the report.
+This enhancement provides more comprehensive market intelligence beyond competitor-specific data.

 **November 24, 2025**: Fixed 504 Gateway Timeout issue in agent step by reducing `maxSteps` from 5 to 1 in `weeklyMarketResearchWorkflow.ts`.
 The agent now receives all necessary data pre-processed (per-competitor intelligence from Claude Sonnet 4.5, metrics from database, curated sources) in the prompt, eliminating the need for additional tool calls during report generation.
 This optimization reduces execution time from 2-3 minutes to under 60 seconds, preventing Inngest HTTP timeouts.

 # User Preferences